sumit123-456/jenkinsxml2jobdsl/README.md

 ### What is it?

-This is a tool for converting a Jenkins job's config.xml to a JobDSL script
+This is a tool for converting a Jenkins job's config.xml to a Job DSL script

 ### Prerequisites